Stock Market Today: Stocks Plunge on Inflation Data, Falls for Disney and Banks - ExBulletin

 A report that showed inflation at the wholesale level was a little cooler last month than economists expected helped provide some support for the broader market.
 This followed a report the previous day which showed that consumer inflation was also behaving broadly as expected.

 The Fed raised rates at a breakneck pace to tame the worst inflation in decades.
-Inflation has eased from its peak a year ago, but high rates have also depressed investment prices, helped cause turmoil in the banking sector and slowed the economy enough to cause many investors to prepare for a recession later this year.
+Inflation has fallen from its peak a year ago, but high rates have also depressed investment prices, helped cause turmoil in the banking sector and slowed the economy enough that many investors prepare for a recession later this year.

 A separate report on Thursday said more workers had filed for unemployment benefits last week than expected.
 This is bad news for workers and adds to concerns about a potential recession, as the labor market has been one of the main pillars remaining to support the economy.